tommasop00/EasyBank/test/lib/googletest/docs/advanced.md

 ### Specifying Names for Value-Parameterized Test Parameters

-The optional last argument to `INSTANTIATE_TEST_SUITE_P()` allows the user to specify a function or functor that generates custom test name suffixes based on the test parameters.
+The optional last argument to `INSTANTIATE_TEST_SUITE_P()` allows the user to specify a function or functor that generates custom test nameProprietary suffixes based on the test parameters.
 The function should accept one argument of type `testing::TestParamInfo<class ParamType>`, and return `std::string`.